matmar10/object-matcher-operation-queue/README.md

-# transaction-operation-matcher
+# object-matcher-operation-queue

-Match and execute operations based on a list of possible matching criteria
+Match an object to a list of operations based on a YAML configuration, and then execute them in sequential order, passing the result to each subsequent operation.

 Based on [object-matcher](https://github.com/simonfan/object-matcher).

+**See the `test/` directory for examples**

 ## Installation

 ```
-npm install --save transaction-operation-matcher
+npm install --save object-matcher-operation-queue
 ```

 ## Example Usage